disposable-email-domains/disposable-email-domains/README.md

 Changelog
 ============

+* 7/31/17 @deguif [joined](https://github.com/martenson/disposable-email-domains/issues/106) as a core maintainer of this project.
+Thanks!

 * 12/6/16 - Available as [PyPI module](https://pypi.python.org/pypi/disposable-email-domains) thanks to @di

 * 7/27/16 - Converted all domains to the second level.
 This means that starting from [this commit](https://github.com/martenson/disposable-email-domains/commit/61ae67aacdab0b19098de2e13069d7c35b74017a) the implementers should take care of matching the second level domain names properly i.e. `@xxx.yyy.zzz` should match `yyy.zzz` in blacklist more info in [#46](https://github.com/martenson/disposable-email-domains/issues/46)